GleebleNeeble/Being-Me-With-IT/login-changes.md

 ###OneLogin

 It's fairly trivial to change the primary email and name of a user in their OneLogin profile.
-That said -
+That said - pay attention to your underlying directory setup, for example, name and email changes made in

 ###### [Home](https://gleebleneeble.github.io/Being-Me-With-IT/)